Entanglement Hamiltonian Tomography in Quantum Simulation

 In Fig.~\ref{fig:Verification} we consider EHT on $10$ and $20$ ion data with ans\"atze of the form $\tilde{H}_A(\tilde{\boldsymbol{g}}) = \sum_{ij \in A} \left( \tilde{J}_{ij} \sigma_i^+ \sigma_j^- + \text{H.c.} \right) + \sum_{i \in A} \tilde{B}_i \sigma_i^z + \mathcal{K}_A$.
-We test various levels of ansatz complexity on the data, each time evaluating its performance with the verification protocol described in App.~\ref{Methods:XP}.
-A straightforward deformation of the system Hamiltonian (i.e., $\mathcal{K}_A = 0$) yields rather low fidelities, suggesting that additional terms need to be added.
-We consider momentum terms (see $\mathcal{K}^{(1)}_A, \mathcal{K}^{(2)}_A$ in ), as suggested by CFT (see Fig.~\ref{fig:CFTCouplings}), improving the fidelity to above $70\%$ almost everywhere.
-Further improvement can be gained by adding corrections $\mathcal{K}^{(3)}_A, \mathcal{K}^{(4)}_A$ consisting of all possible $2$ and $3$ body operators that conserve the magnetization in the subsystem (listed in App.~\ref{Methods:K}), as we expect the reduced density matrix to be block-diagonal in the various magnetization subsectors, on behalf of the global Hamiltonian conserving that symmetry.
-The latter two additions boost the experimentally verified fidelity into the $80\% - 95\%$ regime for the 20-ion dataset, and fidelities in the $94\% - 99\%$ regime for the 10-ion data in Figs.~\ref{fig:Verification} and Fig.~\ref{fig:Exp}.
-These high fidelities allowed also for a determination of the von Neumann entropy, as shown in Fig.~\ref{fig:Exp}, in excellent agreement with theory simulations.
+We test various levels of ansatz complexity on the data, each time evaluating its performance with the verification protocol described in Appendix \ref{Methods:XP}.
+The straightforward deformation of the system Hamiltonian (i.e., $\mathcal{K}_A = 0$) yields rather low fidelities, suggesting that additional terms need to be added.
+We consider momentum terms (see $\mathcal{K}^{(1)}_A, \mathcal{K}^{(2)}_A$ in Eqs. (\ref{EqKA1}, \ref{EqKA2}) in Appendix \ref{Methods:K}), as suggested by CFT (see Fig.~\ref{fig:CFTCouplings}), improving the fidelity to above $70\%$ almost everywhere.
+Further improvement can be gained by adding corrections $\mathcal{K}^{(3)}_A, \mathcal{K}^{(4)}_A$ consisting of all possible $2$ and $3$ body operators that conserve the magnetization in the subsystem (see Eqs. (\ref{EqKA3}, \ref{EqKA4}) in Appendix \ref{Methods:K}), as we expect the reduced density matrix to be block-diagonal in the various magnetization subsectors, on behalf of the global Hamiltonian conserving that symmetry.
+The latter two additions boost the experimentally verified fidelity into the $80\% - 95\%$ regime for the 20-ion dataset, and fidelities in the $94\% - 99\%$ regime for the 10-ion data in Fig.~\ref{fig:Exp} and Fig.~\ref{fig:Verification}.
+These high fidelities allowed also for the determination of the von Neumann entropy, as shown in Fig.~\ref{fig:Exp}, in excellent agreement with theory simulations.

 \textbf{Conclusions and Outlook --} EHT based on a quasi-local ansatz for the EH provides an efficient technique to determine EH from few measurements for ground states and quench dynamics of lattice models, on behalf of a polynomial number of fitting parameters.
 While such a parametrization is originally suggested by physics underlying BW for ground states and CFT for quenches to the critical point, this ansatz can be systematically extended, tested and experimentally verified -- or falsified -- in a much broader setting.
 This includes generalizations to higher spatial dimensions, and bosonic and fermionic systems, whereas we do not expect to cover states without efficient few-parameter description, as generated for instance by random quantum circuits \cite{arute2019quantum}.
 We have demonstrated the application of the protocol to experimental data for quench dynamics from a trapped-ion simulator, allowing us to extract entanglement properties including high-precision ES and Von Neumann entanglement entropies.
 The present results provide opportunities for a systematic and scalable experimental study of entanglement properties for equilibrium phases and non-equilibrium phenomena in today's quantum simulators \cite{Browaeys2020,Monroe2019,wilkinson2020}.